www.bookofdunbarra.co.uk is one of the websites of Linden Alexander Pentecost

 (below on this page is a contents, with number of words per section, e.g. The Pictish language - 1310 words.

 Written and created by Linden Alexander Pentecost, photos by Linden Alexander Pentecost. (the Ebooks (separate from website content, 8 ebooks plus 4 earlier versions of some of them) page contains completely separate, dowloadable ebooks also by Linden Alexander Pentecost, the unique ebooks on this page (not including the four earlier editions)contain a total 864 pages, across 8 unique ebooks) - this does not include the pages of this website, The pages on this website are not included in the dowloadable ebooks, this material is separate.
-This also applies to the page for ebooks after the 5th of May 2023, the number of words and size of the books in the new section has not yet been calculated. (this website www.bookofdunbarra.co.uk is not my only website or the only place I have published)
+This also applies to the page for ebooks after the 5th of May 2023, the number of words and size of the books in the new section has not yet been calculated. (this website www.bookofdunbarra.co.uk is not my only website or the only place I have published) - and many more books have been published on this website and elsewhere since, as well as articles by the author, including those online articles only on this website, which are listed below with their number, and with their word numbers:

 The book of Dunbarra itself (this website) contains the following sections: (site map also at bottom of this page)